Time Is Tight Part One

 Procrastination has been called “the thief of time”.
 Burkeman does not believe procrastination is necessarily a bad thing – some procrastination could be seen as positive time-management.
 “The point isn’t to eradicate procrastination, but to choose more wisely what you’re going to procrastinate on, in order to focus on what matters most. … One can waste years this way, systematically postponing precisely the things one cares about the most.”

-At some time in the 80s, round about the time that Yuppies were invented, busyness became an emblem of prestige, even if the activities undertaken were futile.
+At some time in the 80s, round about the time that Yuppies were invented, busyness became an emblem of prestige.
 A long time before that, Nietzsche wrote, “We labour at our daily work more ardently and thoughtlessly than is necessary to sustain our life, because to us it is even more necessary not to have leisure to stop and think.
 Haste is universal because everyone is in flight from himself.”

 Burkeman notes that the definition of what needs doing expands to fill the time available.
 “The technologies we use to try to get on top of everything always fail us, in the end, because they increase the size of the ‘everything’ of which we’re trying to get on top.”